Mithadon/LLM-Notebook/README.md

 # LLM-Notebook

 LLM-Notebook is a powerful and user-friendly interface for interacting with large language models through OpenRouter's API.
 It provides a collaborative writing space with real-time token counting, customizable sampling parameters, and an intuitive interface for managing your writing sessions.
+The goal is to reproduce the functionality of text-generation-webui's notebook in a lightweight, simple package, using an online API service rather than self-hosting the models.

 ## Features

-- **Collaborative Writing Space**: A clean, distraction-free interface for writing and generating text
+- **Collaborative Writing Space**: A clean, distraction-free interface for writing and generating text together with LLMs
 - **Real-time Token Counter**: Keep track of your token usage as you write
 - **Multiple Model Support**: Access various language models through OpenRouter's API
 - **Customizable Parameters**: Fine-tune generation with temperature, top-p, min-p, top-k, and max tokens